UFUG2601-CPP-Programming/Lab/lab10/README.md

 2. Open the Qt project with Qt Creator or VS Code.
 3. Build and run the project.
 4. Implement the function of saving files in the `mainwindow.cpp`.
+5. Open, edit and save the `example.txt` in the lab folder.
-5. Add a new menu to change the font, color, or other appearances of the editor.
+6. Add a new menu to change the font, color, or other appearances of the editor.

 ## Thinking Time